joost-morsink/Rest/docs/typeDesc.md

 ```

 The type representation implementation supports querying representation eligibility through the `IsRepresentable` and `IsRepresentation` methods.
-It supports querying the representable or representation types responding to each other through the `GetRepresentationType` and `GetRepresentableType`, because the information is needed for serialization and de-serialization.
+It supports querying the representable or representation types responding to each other through the `GetRepresentationType` and `GetRepresentableType` methods, because the information is needed for serialization and de-serialization.
 The actual conversion is implemented in the `GetRepresentation` and `GetRepresentable` methods.

-The type representations are injected into the Http converters at runtime, and queried when necessary.